bahrus/p-et-alia/README.md

 1. No "prop" attribute is found, and
 2. Since the "to" attribute follows a special pattern, where
  - the expression ends with an attribute selector, and where
- - that attribute starts ends with an escaped colon (\:)
+ - that attribute starts with a dash (or data-)

 then the "prop" attribute defaults to the attribute following the first dash i.e.  "lhs" or "rhs."  lisp-case to camelCase property setting is supported.
 I.e. to="[data-my-long-winded-property-name]" will set the property with name "myLongWindedPropertyName."